CS540-22/TerminalGUI/proposal.md

 ## Proposed Solution & Technology

 Our software can be broken down into three parts:
-  - The user interface allows users interactively to select, search, click, execute, add, and remove commands.
+  - The user interface that allows users interactively to select, search, click, execute, add, and remove commands.
   - The filesystem or server to store the commands.
   - The ability to execute arbitrary shell commands.